ringtho/shoppinglist-backend/README.md

 # Shopping API

 The Shopping API is a Django project designed to help users maintain a list of items they intend to purchase from a shopping store.
 This project provides a robust API for creating, updating, and managing shopping lists conveniently.
+It also includes features for user management.

 ## Features